Tomas-Silva-PT/Arduino-Real-Time-Clock/README.md

 ![circuit](./schematics/circuit.png)

-This schematic was designed using the [Fritzing](https://fritzing.org/download/).
+This schematic was designed using a software named [Fritzing](https://fritzing.org/download/).

 It's possible that the `LCM 1602 IIC I2C Module` is already attached to your `LCD`, but for this schematics we assume both components are separated.
 <br>